lance27866854/Travel-Planner/README.md

 //The quota of total traveling time is 100 minutes and the time to start traveling is 08:00(or 480 minutes after midnight).
 //Node “TPE” is open between 12:00 ~ 15:00 and node “NTHU” is open all day.
 The traveling time between “TPE” and “NTHU” is 50 minutes.
 ```

-We need to maximize the result (the happiness) by entering the places in appropriate time within the time budget limit, and also output a file with detailed information about the traveling route and time.
+Our goal is to maximize the result (the happiness) by entering the places within the appropriate time slot, and also output a file with detailed information about the traveling route and time.
 See the output example below:

 ```
 7 100
 TPE 480 480